getodk/docs/docs/central-api-accounts-and-users.rst

                   - string

+                    .. raw:: html

-                    The system name of the Role.
-Roles that have system names may not be modified.
+                      <p>The system name of the Role.
+Roles that have system names may not be modified.</p>

                     Example: ``manager``
                 * - verbs